jsa-aerial/hanami/README.md

 There are some important rules that guide certain aspects of the recursive transformation process.
 These aspects are really only important in advanced template contruction, but if you find yourself in such circumstances, they are quite useful and helpful.

+* Defaults for substitution keys are always overridden by values given for them in a call to `hc/xform`.

 * Any field whose final value is the special `hc/RMV` value, will be removed from the corresponding specification or subcomponent thereof.

 * Any field whose final value is an empty collection, will have this value replaced by `hc/RMV` and thus removed from its containing collection and specification.
 This is a very important transformation rule as it enables highly general substitution values.
 See for example such values as `hc/data-options`.